It Is Now Labour’s Turn to Expand the Piecemeal Privatisation of the UK’s National Health Service

 • The inclusion of patients’ health data in trade deals.

-As readers may recall, one of the most controversial acts of the Rishi Sunak government was to to hand the management of all NHS England patient records to Palantir, a tech company whose client list includes the US military, intelligence agencies and ICE, as well as the armed forces of the UK and Israel, and whose co-founder and current chairman, Peter Thiel, described the British public’s affection for the NHS as “Stockholm Syndrome.”
+As readers may recall, one of the most controversial acts of the short-lived Sunak government was to to hand the management of all NHS England patient records to Palantir, a tech firm whose client list includes the US military, intelligence agencies and ICE, as well as the armed forces of the UK and Israel.
+Its co-founder and current chairman, Peter Thiel, described the British public’s affection for the NHS as “Stockholm Syndrome.”
 Speaking in an Oxford Union debate, he said the country “could rip the whole thing from the ground and start over” (as opposed to the slow death that successive UK governments have been subjecting it to).

-As part of this slow-death process, it is likely that the lines between the NHS and private health care providers will be increasingly blurred in the coming years.
-Last Thursday, the day of Labour’s “landslide” election victory, the head of NHS Providers, Julian Hartley, called on the new government to give the NHS its blessing to partner with private health firms and property developers to build new hospitals to slash the care backlog.
+As part of this slow-death process, it is likely that the lines between the NHS and private health care providers will become increasingly blurred in the coming years.
+Last Thursday, the day of Labour’s “landslide” election victory, the head of NHS Providers, Julian Hartley, called on the new government to allow the NHS to partner with private health firms and property developers to build new hospitals to reduce the care backlog.
+From The Guardian:

 “Collaboration with public and private partners such as ethical pension funds, property developers, universities, private healthcare providers and local councils could unlock opportunities for NHS trusts keen to build new hospitals or redevelop existing sites which have been stymied by rigid Treasury rules.”